Dalbergia melanoxylon

 Growing

-Performs best on free-draining clay, loam, sand or stony soil of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5, and on sites with full sun exposure.
+Performs best on free-draining clay, loam, sand, or stony soil of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.5, and in full sun.

-The roots are far-reaching and can fix nitrogen from the air in the soil, giving it the ability to thrive on nutrient-poor soils, as well as withstand long periods of drought.
+The roots are far-reaching and can fix nitrogen from the air in the soil, allowing it to thrive on nutrient-poor soils and withstand long periods of drought.

 Problem features

 Natural regeneration is by root suckers and seed, which are designed for wind dispersal and germinate readily.
-It is introduced in Australia, India and other countries and is assessed as a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+It is introduced in Australia, India, and other countries, and the Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a high weed-risk species for Hawaii.

-Exposure to the sawdust causes allergic dermatitis in some people.
+Exposure to sawdust can cause allergic dermatitis in some people.

 Where it grows